The craziness of the Roaring Twenties in America

 A new musical movement known as jazz, which had become popular in African American communities, became widely popular.

-Following the popularity of this new music, new dance styles, such as the Charleston, also became hugely popular.
+Following the popularity of this music, novel dance styles, such as the Charleston, also became hugely popular.

 However, the music and dance culture also fueled a growth in alcohol consumption.